abakumov-v/docs/docs/core/testing/unit-testing-best-practices.md

 ```

 Now the test suite has full control over `DateTime.Now` and can stub any value when calling into the method.

+> [!TIP]
+> To reduce time spending for writing unit tests please, keep in mind that you may create a code snippet for that.
+And in your code snippet you may add Arrange-Act-Assert sections, add some special attributes, templates for test name and so on.